How the IoT can help aging Parents live at home longer?

 Since an established user base doesn't exist yet, I created a survey to audiences I think would be interested in this app.

 Then 2 personas are created.
-One persona is a health-conscious mother who is living by herself and the other one is an anxious adult daughter who is living thousands kilometers away from her parents.
+One persona is a health-conscious mother who is living by herself and the other one is an anxious adult daughter who is living thousands kilometers away from her mother.

 Basic Housekeeping Functions